Metron-Project/metroninfo/README.md

 ## Rationale

-The `ComicInfo.xml` schema was designed for the needs of ComicRack Application ~~(which for all intents is a dead project)~~, and supports a fairly limited amount of data.
+The `ComicInfo.xml` schema was designed for the needs of the ComicRack Application, and supports a fairly limited amount of data.
 Some benefits of a new schema would include:

 - Additional `Elements` for information. (e.g. Price, Global Trade Item Numbers, Series Type, etc.)
 - Better handling of data types.
 Instead of using delimited strings for list items, we can use Arrays of `Elements`.